-The City maintains four individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, road fund, capital fund, and the building fund which are considered to be major funds.
+The City maintains five individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, road fund, capital fund, building fund, and ARPA fund which are considered to be major funds.